caitheai/Temprest/README-OLD.md

 and are fine with their use

-All Music was made by friends exclusively for this project as well All sound effects are free and open source and were found online
+All Music was made by friends exclusively for this project as well All sound effects are free and open source and were found online.

 -----------------------------------------------------------